and Family Education

 I am proud to be part of a diverse and talented family of professionals and community members who share my passion and commitment to making Arizona State Schools for the Deaf and the Blind (ASDB) the top schools in the nation for deaf and/or blind education.

 ASDB is a special place.
 It’s where students thrive and everyone is family.
-ASDB provides a vibrant and welcoming environment where unique learning needs are accommodated and where students who are deaf, hard-of-hearing, blind, visually impaired and deafblind have access to a
+ASDB provides a vibrant and welcoming environment where unique learning needs are accommodated and where students who are deaf, hard-of-hearing, blind, visually impaired and deafblind have access to a high quality public education.
+ASDB is where students aspire to realize their full potential, explore personal growth opportunities and obtain the education and skills necessary to succeed in college, career and life.

 On behalf of the entire ASDB community, thank you for taking the time to explore our rich history and learn about the modern services we provide.
 I hope you consider joining our ever-growing, extended family.